CU-ESIIL/data-library/docs/water/usgs_water_services/usgs_water_services.md

 USGS Water Services
 ================
+Ty Tuff, ESIIL Data Scientist
+2023-05-21

-The United States Geological Survey (USGS) provides APIs for accessing real-time and historical water data, such as streamflow, groundwater levels, and water quality measurements.
-In this example, we will download the real-time streamflow data for a specific site and create a plot of the data.
+The United States Geological Survey (USGS) delivers a suite of robust and comprehensive APIs to facilitate the exploration and analysis of water data.
+Offering real-time and historical information on parameters such as streamflow, groundwater levels, and water quality measurements, these APIs are critical for a wide array of stakeholders, including researchers, policymakers, environmentalists, and many others.

+In the upcoming example, we will tap into this invaluable resource, specifically focusing on real-time streamflow data for a designated site.
+By accessing the USGS APIs, we will retrieve and subsequently chart the streamflow data, offering a clear, visual representation of this critical water measurement.

+This exercise serves as not only a practical guide to interacting with USGS water data APIs but also as an introduction to the vast possibilities these data sources present.
+Whether it’s tracking environmental changes, informing water policy, or guiding scientific research, the data accessible through the USGS APIs provides an indispensable foundation for a multitude of analyses.

 R Code: